Reviewing changes is an important task and the Gerrit Web UI provides many functionalities to make the review process comfortable and efficient.

 If the change was created as cherry-pick of some other change to a different branch, points to the original change.

 The submit strategy that will be used to submit the change.
 The submit strategy is only displayed for open changes.

+Actions buttons are at the top right and in the overflow menu.
 Depending on the change state and the permissions of the user, different actions are available on the change:

 Submits the change and adds it to the merge queue.
 If possible the change is merged into the destination branch.

 Submitbutton is available if the change is submittable and the Submit access right is assigned.